Trauma Bonding what is it?

 BUT betrayal is about the person who betrays, it is unlikely to be about the betrayed.
 We can begin to heal once we embrace this fact"!

-Trauma bonding is toxic it is what abusers such as Narcissist, Sociopaths and Psychopaths set-up to keep control and power over their victims; bonding is the reason why you may find it very difficult to leave someone who is abusive and the reason why women in domestic violence relationships just can't not 'won't leave and/or return to abusive husbands.
-When asked why didn't you just leave they will say because I love him their love has been confused and enmeshed in fear, rejection and abandonment.
-It is the reason behind 'why' those abused as children set up home with abusers in adulthood the toxic bond is ingrained in their very being.
+Trauma bonding is toxic - it is what abusers set-up to keep control and power over their victims; bonding is the reason why you may find it very difficult to leave someone who is abusive and the reason why people in domestic violence relationships just can't, not 'won't, leave and/or return to abusive partners.
+When asked why didn't you just leave they will say because I love that person, their love may have become confused and enmeshed in fear, rejection and abandonment.
+It is the reason behind 'why' those abused as children set up home with abusers in adulthood, the toxic bond is ingrained in their very being.